UdeS-CoBIUS/TranscriptOrthology/README.md

-# :dna: Inferring clusters of orthologous and paralogous transcripts
+# :dna: Inferring Transcript Phylogenies from Clusters of Orthologous and Paralogous Transcripts :dna:

 ``Algorithm to infer clusters of isoorthologous transcripts using gene-level homology relationships and a Reciprocal Best Hits approach``